Your 2026 Guide to the Tax Residency Certificate in the UAE for Individuals

 A Tax Residency Certificate (TRC), also referred to as a Tax Domicile Certificate, is issued by the UAE Federal Tax Authority (FTA).
 It's a formal document that serves two main functions:

 The main reason to get a tax residency certificate for domestic tax purposes is to prove your tax residency status in the UAE.
-This is vital for all sorts of financial dealings, banking requirements & legal declarations.
+This is vital for all sorts of financial dealings, banking requirements, legal declarations, and when showing your status to foreign tax authorities, other authorities, and foreign banks, where it enhances credibility as official proof of residency.

 Who Can Get a Tax Residency Certificate for Domestic Tax Purposes?

-The Federal Tax Authority has set certain rules for individuals who want to apply for a domestic TRC.
-Any natural person can apply for it.
-However, the main condition is based on how many days you have physically been in the UAE.
+The Federal Tax Authority has set eligibility criteria for individual applicants seeking a domestic TRC.
+Any natural person can apply for it, but the residency criteria mainly depend on how many days you have physically been in the UAE and whether your UAE residency status is supported by the required evidence.
 There are three ways to qualify:

-● 183 days or more: If you have been in the UAE for 183 days or more in a row for over 12 months.
+● 183 days or more: If you are physically present in the UAE for 183 days or more in a row over 12 months.

-• You possess a permanent residence in the UAE (like a property you own or rental possession).
+You possess a permanent place of residence in the UAE, such as owned property or a rental home.

 ● Less than 90 days: Even with a shorter stay, you can apply if you fulfil these two:

-• You are a permanent resident in the UAE.
+You have a permanent place in the UAE.

-Meeting these conditions is the first step to getting your application for a tax residency certificate in Dubai approved.
+Meeting these conditions is the first step for UAE residents seeking to obtain the tax residence certificate.

 How to Apply for a Tax Residency Certificate in Dubai: Steps to Follow

-Obtaining a tax residency certificate in the UAE is now a lot easier with the UAE's Federal Tax Authority’s (FTA) online portal known as EMARATAX.
-You can be done with the whole process in just a few quick steps, which include:
+Obtaining a tax residency certificate in the UAE is now a lot easier with the UAE's Federal Tax Authority's (FTA) online portal known as EMARATAX.
+Most tax residency certificate applications are handled online, and the TRC application process can be completed in just a few quick steps, which include:

 The Documents You Will Need